gajananan/integrity-shield-testscenario/02_install-scenarios/02_ENABLE_ISHIELD.md

 ### 6. Edit `community/CM-Configuration-Management/policy-integrity-shield-events.yaml`

-   a. configure the placement rule to select which ACM managed cluster(s) in which IShiled should be enabled.
+   configure the placement rule to select which ACM managed cluster(s) in which IShiled should be enabled.

-   (follow the same as step 5)
+   (follow the same instruction in step 5)

 ### 7. Run following two commands to sign changed polices